VariableThe/Forensics-PicoCTF-writeup/glory of the garden.md

 --------------------------------------------------------------------------------
 0             0x0             JPEG image data, JFIF standard 1.01
 382           0x17E           Copyright string: "Copyright (c) 1998 Hewlett-Packard Company"
 </pre>

-Looks normal, nothing out of the ordinary here as well.<br>
+Looks normal, nothing out of the ordinary here as well.

-Taking a look at the hint for the question it says: 'What is a hex editor?'<br>
+Taking a look at the hint for the question it says: 'What is a hex editor?'
-using hexdump (bad mistake, should have used hexdunp-C instead)<br>
-Gives an incredibly long output of gibberish.<br>
+Using hexdump (bad mistake, should have used hexdump -C instead) Gives an incredibly long output of gibberish.
-using strings command and grep to find 'picoCTF' as the flag contains picoCTF:<br>
+Using strings command and grep to find 'picoCTF' as the flag contains picoCTF:

 <pre>
 strings garden.jpg | grep 'picoCTF'
 Here is a flag "picoCTF{more_than_m33ts_the_3y33dd2eEF5}"
 </pre>

-We get a hit and it returns the flag<br>
+We get a hit and it returns the flag.
-Submitting 'picoCTF{more_than_m33ts_the_3y33dd2eEF5}' works and is accepted.<br>
+Submitting 'picoCTF{more_than_m33ts_the_3y33dd2eEF5}' works and is accepted.

 **P.S.
 I had the opportunity to look at other writeups, until now I've only written about what has worked, but I will now also be including everything I try including the massive failures :)**